How to Become a Speech Therapist in Iowa

 Featured Programs:

 These state-sponsored efforts, along with a growing need for SLP services in private practices, clinics and rehabilitation centers throughout the state, have been driving demand for licensed speech-language pathologists in Iowa.
-So much so, that the Iowa Workforce Development Labor Market Information Division expects to see a 24.6% increase in the number of SLP licensed issued in the ten years leading up to 2024.
+In fact, the number of SLP jobs in Iowa is projected to increase by 30% over the decade leading up to 2030, a far higher rate than the 19% forecast nationally.

 To become an SLP and join the movement to make speech therapy services more accessible as demand grows in the state, you would start by meeting licensing requirements established by the Iowa Board of Speech Pathology and Audiology.